christophercliff/caisson/README.md

     .done(done)
 ```

 For a more complex example, let's say you want to deploy our site to S3 and serve it over HTTPS from `https://yourdomain.com`.
-The follwing will provision an S3 bucket, a CloudFront CDN, a Route53 DNS entry for `yourdomain.com`, provision a DigitalOcean micro instance and install an SSL proxy:
+The follwing will provision an S3 bucket, a CloudFront CDN, a Route53 DNS entry for `yourdomain.com`, provision a DigitalOcean Droplet and install an nginx SSL proxy with your certificate:

 ```js
 caisson